 FEHA/ADA apply to employers with 5 (FEHA)/15 (ADA) employees or more, and protect a “qualified individual with a disability” from employment discrimination.
 A qualified individual is someone who can perform the essential functions of the job with or without reasonable accommodation – but FEHA/ADA fail to define what an essential job function is, and what a reasonable accommodation is.
 Similarly, the definition of a disability is not clear-cut.
 For instance, there must be an impairment which substantially limits a major life activity – but what constitutes a major life activity, and when is it substantially limited?
 The U.S. Supreme Court and state courts have weighed in on many of these topics, but many more have yet to be answered in specific instances, creating a complicated and challenging environment for the victim of discrimination seeking redress.

 FEHA/ADA join other laws outlawing workplace discrimination based on certain characteristics, such as race, gender or religion (Title VII), age (the ADEA), or pregnancy (the PDA).
 Like many of those laws, FEHA/ADA require a victim of employment disability discrimination to first file a claim with the Equal Employment Opportunity Commission (EEOC) or Department of Fair Employment and Housing (DFEH).
 The DFEH/EEOC have the opportunity to investigate the claim first and may bring an enforcement action on behalf of the government or may issue the employee a right-to-sue letter.
 After receiving that letter, the individual may initiate a private lawsuit for monetary damages or other relief, such as reinstatement (if terminated) or promotion (if denied).

-If you have been discriminated against because of a disability, contact The Mirroknian Law Firm, P.C. for a free consultation with an experienced lawyer regarding your civil rights.
+If you have been discriminated against because of a disability, contact The Mirroknian Law Firm, P.C. at 818-962-5603 or online for a free consultation with an experienced lawyer regarding your civil rights.